Revadike/InternalSteamWebAPI/README.md

 ## Contribution
 **WE NEED YOUR HELP!**

-Because of the nature of this kind of API, we desparately seek contributions to the [wiki](https://github.com/Revadike/UnofficialSteamWebAPI/wiki) to keep the documentation updated and complete!
+Because of the nature of this kind of API, we desparately seek contributions to the [wiki](https://github.com/Revadike/UnofficialSteamWebAPI/wiki) to keep the documentation up-to-date and complete!
 If this documentation was helpful to you in any way, please consider taking a few minutes to add a new wiki entry or update an existing one (look out for `TODO`).
 Also, a [☆ Star](https://github.com/Revadike/UnofficialSteamWebAPI/stargazers) is much appreciated!

 ## Generation